a) Secured Loans:

 (I) Terms of repayment of vehicle loan from HDFC Bank Ltd.

-Vehicle Loan from HDFC Bank was sanctioned on 25th August 2021 at an interest rate of 7.10% p.a. repayable in 60 monthly installments of ' 1.38 lakhs commencing from 5th September 2021.
-As on reporting date, It carries an interest rate of 7.10% p.a, and repayable in 29 monthly installment of ' 1.38 lakhs each from the reporting date.
+a) Vehicle Loan from HDFC Bank was sanctioned on 25th August 2021 at an interest rate of 7.10% p.a. repayable in 60 monthly installments of ' 1.38 lakhs commencing from 5th September 2021.
+As on reporting date, It carries an interest rate of 7.10% p.a, and repayable in 17 monthly installments of ' 1.38 lakhs each from the reporting date.

 (II) Nature of security:

-Vehicle loan from HDFC Bank is secured by hypothecation of specific vehicle acquired from the loan
+Vehicle loans from HDFC Bank is secured by hypothecation of specific vehicles acquired from the loan.

 b) The Company has not defaulted in repayment of loans and other borrowings and payment of interest thereon.